MrFoxPro/inferno-isomorphic-tempalte/README.md

 ```
 yarn
-yarn dev # Any save to the tsx files will re-compile.
+yarn dev # Any save to the tsx or css files will re-compile.
 ```

 # Notes